A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Integrated Model Building and Validation Procedure via Mathematical Programming

 The extended model $\mathcal{MP}_\text{base}(k)$ is similar to formulation \eqref{f:2}.
-The difference is that \eqref{f:3} has additional derived explanatory variables in $\mathcal{J}^l$, while presenting the simultaneous selection of original and log-transformed explanatory variables by \eqref{f:3_4}.
-We note that, in addition to the log-transformation, another type of transformation of the explanatory variables can be considered in a similar manner.
+The difference is that \eqref{f:3} has additional derived explanatory variables in $\mathcal{J}^l$ and \eqref{f:3_4} ensures that both the original and log transformed explanatory variables are not selected at the same time.
+We note that, in addition to the log-transformation, other types of transformation of the explanatory variables can be considered in a similar manner.
 Finally, we remark that an appropriate value of $M$ in \eqref{f:3_2} is required to solve the problem.
 When $M$ is too small, we cannot guarantee optimality.
 When $M$ is too large, the optimization solver can struggle due to numerical issues. \citet{park2013subset} proposed a sampling-based approach, where $M$ is estimated by iteratively sampling a subset of explanatory variables.
-We use this method of with a slight modification to make sure that the sampled explanatory variables do not simultaneously include an original explanatory variable and its transformation.
+We use this method with a slight modification to ensure that the sampled explanatory variables do not simultaneously include an original explanatory variable and its transformation.